 Women take better care of themselves during and after the trauma of divorce

 Women generally focus more on staying physically healthy during and after the trauma of divorce.
 They are more likely to focus on eating properly and working out as a means to keep depression at bay and prevent illness.
 They are also less likely to turn to alcohol, drugs, or casual sex – all potentially risky and even dangerous – as means to distract themselves from divorce.

-Women are More Likely to Have Financial Difficulty After Divorce
+Women Are More Likely to Have Financial Difficulty After Divorce

 There are also some drawbacks for women during divorce, vs. men.
 Women are still negatively impacted by the financial ramifications of divorce.
-While men experience a temporary dip in standard of living, their circumstances often improve markedly after divorce.
-If women have decided to be stay-at-home parents, they may have to rejoin the workforce after many years out without the support of a spousal income as they would have had during marriage.
+While men experience a temporary dip in the standard of living, their circumstances often improve markedly after divorce.
+If women have decided to be stay-at-home parents, they may have to rejoin the workforce after many years out without the support of a spousal income as they would have had during the marriage.

 Women Often Leave Marriages Later in Life

 Although, again, it may seem like men are the ones who initiate divorce, it’s most likely women who do so.
 Divorce rates in Canada among couples over the age of 50 have been going up over the last decade or so.
 At British Columbia’s Simon Fraser University, sociologist Barbara Mitchell says there is a reason for this: “The children have grown up and left home, so there’s less incentive to stay together for their sake.”

 If there have been marital problems for years, couples can finally do something about it, in other words.
 Couples who find themselves empty-nesters after so many years can suddenly find themselves with spouses they haven’t been alone together with for years face-to-face – with sobering consequences.
 They may find they have nothing in common anymore.